Pace Suburban Bus: Vanpool Incentive Program

-For more than 30 years, the Pace Vanpool Incentive Program allows a group of commuters to share a van, save money, and travel together to work and reduce the number of vehicles on the road as a result.
+The Pace Vanpool Incentive Program allows groups of commuters to travel together to destinations and reduce the number of vehicles on the road as a result.
 The program is available to commuters throughout the six counties of northeastern Illinois.

-Vanpool riders pay a low monthly fare to Pace based on distance, participant frequency, and group size.
-Pace offers flexible vanpool fares for hybrid, reduced work weeks, and regular work shifts.
-Riders can increase their savings by inviting more commuters to join, becoming backup drivers, or applying for a tax-free commuter benefit or employer subsidy.
+Vanpool riders pay a monthly fare to Pace based on distance, participation, and group size.
+Pace offers flexible fares for various commuting patterns.
+Riders are also eligible for tax benefits and employer subsidies.

-In 2022, Pace launched a new vanpool alternative, called VanGo, allowing commuters to reserve a van for a day to get to work and travel locations within a defined zone based around train stations in the region.
-VanGo provides another means for commuters without access to a personal vehicle to travel to and from their jobs from the train station, go out for lunch on breaks, and complete other trips within the defined zone.
-There are currently four VanGo zones near train stations in Deerfield, Itasca and Rosemont, Lake Forest, and Palatine.
+In 2022, Pace released VanGo, a vanpool alternative that allows commuters to reserve a van for a day to travel to destinations within a defined zone based around rail stations in the region.
+VanGo was released with the intent of being used by commuters without access to a personal vehicle to travel to and from their destinations from the train station and complete other trips within the defined zone.
+There are four VanGo zones near train stations in Deerfield, Itasca, nd Rosemont, Lake Forest, and Palatine.

-Under the Municipal Vanpool Program, Pace provides a van to a municipality for any public transportation purpose (such as demand response service for senior citizens).
+Under the Municipal Vanpool Program, Pace provides a van to a municipality for any public transportation purpose, such as demand response service for senior citizens.